Paulescu/crypto-sentiment-with-llms/README.md

 ## Wanna learn more about LLMs and real-time ML?
 Join the Real-time ML adventure with me.

+No pre-recorded session.
+Everything is live.
+You and me.
+Step by step.
+From zero to SYSTEM.

 [👉 Click here to know more](https://realtimeml.carrd.co/)